trondr/DriverTool/README.md

 ```
 @("20QW","20QF") | Foreach-Object{ Write-Host "Getting driver updates for model $_";  Get-DtDriverUpdates -Manufacturer Lenovo -ModelCode "$_" -OperatingSystem "WIN10X64" -OsBuild "21H2" -ExcludeDriverUpdates @("BIOS","Firmware") -Verbose } | Invoke-DtDownloadDriverUpdates
 ```
+Note!
+Some driver updates when extracted might result in a path longer than 256 characters.
+Try enabling long path support in registry ( [HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem]LongPathsEnabled=1) or extract such updates manually to a shorter root path before moving the result to the package drivers folder.

 The packages will be created in c:\temp\DU on developement machine and should be copied to final location on Sccm Server manually.
 Example server locations:
 * Z:\Packages\DriverUpdates\21H2\20QW
 * Z:\Packages\DriverUpdates\21H2\20QF